 Tip: We don’t recommend having both the .deb and .snap packages installed at the same time.

 Download .rpm (64-bit).
 Locate the file in your Downloads folder (the downloaded file name will begin with

 slack).
 Open the file in your package manager.

-Activities, Show Applications, and then the Slack icon.
-You may need to scroll through your applications to find it.
+Activities, Show Applications and then the Slack icon.
+You might need to scroll through your applications to find it.